wongluyee/promgr/README.md

 Manager </br>
 User: josh@ng.com
-pW:12345678
+PW: 12345678

 Employee </br>
 User: joe@luc.com
-pW:12345678
+PW: 12345678

 ## Features

 <ins>Manager</ins>
-- Dashboard [Summary Data] : Employee tasks, overtime, done tasks are displayed in this page, making it easy to get an overview of team performance.
+- Dashboard [Summary Data]: Employee tasks, overtime, done tasks are displayed in this page, making it easy to get an overview of team performance.
-- Calendar[Plan meetings] : Added meetings and tasks will be displayed here, allowing you to plan meetings easily in chronological order.
+- Calendar [Plan meetings]: Added meetings and tasks will be displayed here, allowing you to plan meetings easily in chronological order.

 <ins>Employee</ins>

-- Add Goal/Tasks : Add your goals and tasks here any your manager will be able to see your work activities.
+- Add Goal/Tasks: Add your goals and tasks here any your manager will be able to see your work activities.
 - Clock in/clock out: Clock in clock out function allows you to easily track your time.